SteeltoeOSS/Documentation/docs/management/mappings.md

 | `Id` | The ID of the mappings endpoint. | `mappings` |
 | `Enabled` | Whether to enable the mappings management endpoint. | `true` |

->NOTE: Each setting above must be prefixed with `Management:Endpoints:Mappings`.
+>Each setting above must be prefixed with `Management:Endpoints:Mappings`.

 ## Enable HTTP Access